-Working with a broad base of constituents will help identify key challenges, but more importantly clearly define the goals the community has with any type of development.
-Defining mutually agreeable goals for TOD to the community will begin to outline what design, uses and density will work in the area.
-In the recently completed Technical Assistance Panel for the MetroLink UMSL South Station performed by ULI St. Louis, key information about the area was obtained through community and stakeholder interviews.
-In this example, the panel learned of the strong pride community residents hold and how one municipality is on the national register of historic places however residents still struggle with perceptions of crime and proximity to basic necessities.
+Working with a broad base of constituents will help identify key challenges, but more importantly clearly define the goals the community has with any type of transit development.
+Defining what the mutually agreeable goals TOD would provide to the community will begin to outline what the design, uses and density will work in the area.
+In the recently completely Technical Assistance Panel for the MetroLink UMSL South Station performed by ULI St. Louis, by engaging the public, key information about the area can be obtained.
+In this example, the panel learned of the strong pride community residents hold, how one municipality is on the national register of historic places and yet residents struggle with perceptions of crime and proximity to basic necessities.
 Successful engagement uncovers great information that can lead to great solutions.